thebedroomlaboratory/thebedroomlaboratory.github.io/source/_posts/2014-06-21-project-planning-dublin-maker.md

   * Mick and John made it along for day two so it was nearly all hands on deck (Greg was at the Paris Maker Faire)
   * The first item on the list was a discussion about our Github
-      * We&#8217;ve decided to break the whole project into separate repositories for each discrete module
+      * We've decided to break the whole project into separate repositories for each discrete module
       * We can then import each repository into the Dublin Maker repository as submodules
   * Code for Arduino was improved to add profiles for the different types of sensor/devices
       * this is still getting tidied up and then will go into the Github